Skip to content

 sysctl kernel.numa_balancing=0

-To deactivate NUMA balancing permanently, add numa_balancing=disable to GRUB settings:
+2. Deactivate NUMA balancing permanently by adding numa_balancing=disable to the GRUB settings:

 sudo nano /etc/default/grub